bensanmorris/benchmark_monitor/README.md

 benchmark_monitor.py -d [your_google_benchmark_performance_history_directory]
 ```

 The main challenge with automating performance monitoring is the variation in performance of the same code on the same machine accross subsequent runs.
 It isn't sufficient to compare a run of the benchmarks against a baseline (generated from a previous run) and then comparing the difference against a threshold owing to the variation.
 This utility instead looks for step changes in the performance of a set of benchmarks in relation to a history of prior runs of the benchmarks (on the same machine).
+I'm using it to good effect in [my side project](http://www.fireflytech.org) so wanted to share.

 A sample report: